vmprof/vmprof-python/docs/index.rst

 * ``-n`` - enable all C frames, only useful if you have a debug build of PyPy or CPython.

+* ``--lines`` - enable line profiling mode.
+This mode adds some overhead to profiling, but in addition to function calls it marks the execution of the specific lines inside functions.

 * ``-o file`` - save logs for later

 * ``--help`` - display help